actions/setup-python/docs/advanced-usage.md

 - run: python my_script.py
 ```

-You can also use several types of ranges that are specified in [Semantic Versioning Specification](https://github.com/npm/node-semver#ranges), for instance:
+You can also use several types of ranges that are specified in [semver](https://github.com/npm/node-semver#ranges), for instance:

 - **[hyphen ranges](https://github.com/npm/node-semver#hyphen-ranges-xyz---abc)** to download and set up the latest available version of Python (includes both pre-release and stable versions):